-At the age of 23, he won the Dimitri Mitropoulos Conducting Competition in New York which resulted in his appointment as Assistant Conductor to Leonard Bernstein at the New York Philharmonic.
+At the age of 23, de Waart won the Dimitri Mitropoulos Conducting Competition in New York which resulted in his appointment as Assistant Conductor to Leonard Bernstein at the New York Philharmonic.
 On his return to Holland he was appointed Assistant Conductor to Bernard Haitink at the Royal Concertgebouw Orchestra.
 In 1967 the Rotterdam Philharmonic Orchestra appointed him Guest Conductor and, six years later, Chief Conductor and Artistic Director.
-Since then Edo de Waart has also been Music Director of the San Francisco and Minnesota Orchestras; Chief Conductor and Artistic Director of the Sydney Symphony and Chief Conductor of De Nederlandse Opera.
+Since then he has also been Music Director of the San Francisco Symphony and Minnesota orchestras, Chief Conductor and Artistic Director of the Sydney Symphony and Chief Conductor of De Nederlandse Opera.

 Edo de Waart has received a number of awards for his musical achievements, including becoming a Knight in the Order of the Dutch Lion and an Honorary Officer in the General Division of the Order of Australia, in reflection of his invaluable contribution to Australian cultural life during his decade with the Sydney Symphony.
 He was also appointed an Honorary Fellow of the Hong Kong Academy for Performing Arts in recognition of his contribution to music internationally, and in particular, his commitment to developing future generations of musicians in Hong Kong.